 It's optional, but sometimes I'll broil the chops for about 5 minutes at end to give them a little extra color and crunch.
-You can spray a little oil or add butter before broiling — no judging here!
-Let your pork chops rest before serving, and then dig in!

 Baked Breaded Pork Chops

-- 5 bone-in pork chops
+- 6 bone-in pork chops about ½ inch thick

 - 2 teaspoons dried minced onions

 - 1 teaspoon garlic powder

 - 1 teaspoon olive oil